 Free Attorney Meeting and Consultation: Everything To Gain, Nothing To Lose

 We have told callers they have everything to gain and nothing to lose by coming in for a free initial consultation with a defense attorney.
 We want a chance to meet you in person.
 Why would anyone make a life-altering decision over the phone alone?
 We know that you are entrusting us with your life and likely the lives of your children.
 Come and meet with us for free and discuss defenses and the legal implications of charges of Sexual Assault on a Child in Castle Rock, Parker and Aurora.

 Never Speak with the Accusing Child, Their Parent or Police – Pretext Calls Are Common

 Police are using pretext calls more often.
 This involves the child or their parent calling to confront you or to “innocently” ask you questions over the phone.
 Caller Id is manipulated by police to indicate the caller is at home in Littleton, Lakewood or Arvada, or on their mobile.
 In reality, the person is on a recorded line at the police station.
 Police feed questions and strategy to the caller as the conversation progresses.
 This tool is very effective at getting admissions and incriminating statements useful against our clients.
 Never speak to the police, a child, or the relative of a child about allegations of sexual contact/misconduct in person or over the phone.

 We are full-time criminal defense attorneys devoted to proving your innocence to Sexual Assault on a Child Charges.
-If contacted by police or anyone else about Position of Trust or Pattern Sexual Assault on a Child allegations, be smart, exercise your constitutional right to remain silent, and call O'Malley and Sawyer, LLC, at 303-731-0719.
+If contacted by police or anyone else about Position of Trust or Pattern Sexual Assault on a Child allegations, be smart, exercise your constitutional right to remain silent, and call Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.